 What happens if my blood pressure or heart rate are high during the pre-test vitals assessment?

-For safety reasons, if your resting blood pressure is above 150/95 mmHg and/or your resting heart rate is above 100 bpm prior to testing, testing cannot take place.
-You will be provided with a letter to take to your family physician or regulated healthcare practitioner requesting additional medical clearance to participate in testing.
-Once you have obtained clearance from your physician, testing can be re-scheduled; there will be no additional cost to reschedule your test.
+- For safety reasons, if your resting blood pressure is above 160/90 mmHg and/or your resting heart rate is above 100 bpm prior to testing, testing will NOT take place.
+You will be provided with a letter to take to your family physician or regulated healthcare practitioner to complete.
+Your family physician or regulated healthcare practitioner will be requested to assess your vital signs and identify a plan of action / care.

 What happens if my heart rate is elevated during the testing?

-Who is going to me my lifting partner for the test?
+Who will be my lifting partner for the test?